Jaca Navarra

 The Jaca Navarra (Nafarroako zaldiko), or Navarrese Horse, is a Spanish breed of small horse from the autonomous community of Navarre in the north-eastern part of the country.

+History

-In 2013 it was listed in the Catálogo Oficial de Razas de Ganado de España in the group of autochthonous breeds in danger of extinction.
+The origins of the Jaca Navarra are unknown; In 2013 it was listed in the Catálogo Oficial de Razas de Ganado de España in the group of autochthonous breeds in danger of extinction.
 The total population of the Jaca Navarra has been variously estimated at 350 (in 1999), 250 (in 2000), and 240 and decreasing (in 1997).
 In April 2011 the total population was reported to be 899, all of which were in Navarre.
-In 2000, and again in 2007, it was listed by the FAO as endangered.
+In 2000, and again in 2007, it was listed by the Food and Agriculture Organization of the United Nations as endangered.

 A breeders' association, the Asociación de Criadores de Ganado Equino Jaca Navarra, was formed in 1999, and a stud-book opened in 2001.
-The conservation and reference herd kept in semi-feral conditions at the Sabaiza estate contains all but a few examples of the breed.
+All but a few examples of the breed are kept in semi-feral conditions in a conservation and reference herd at the Sabaiza estate in Uzquita, in the comarca of Tafalla.